DecisionsDev/odm-ondocker/docs/README_cluster.md

 This tutorial explains how to start an Operational Decision Manager docker cluster topology for development, using Docker Compose.
-It applies to Operational Decision Management Standard V8.9.0.1 and to earlier versions up to v8.8.x.

 ![Flow](images/ClusterFig01.png)